Every union leader, whether at the local, district council, or international level, has heard some version of this:

 - Clearer understanding of deadlines, processes, and expectations

-“We didn’t change the message.
-We changed who received it—and participation doubled.”
+"We didn't change the message.
+We changed who received it, and participation doubled."

-What Personalization Looks Like in Practice
+Union Communications DirectorWhat Personalization Looks Like in Practice

-A modern, union-ready approach doesn’t require a full overhaul.
-It starts with structure.
+A modern, union-ready approach doesn't require a full overhaul.
+It starts with structure:

 1. Define a Small Number of Member Segments

-Start with three to five groups:
+Start with three to five groups: Apprentices, Stewards, Retirees, Members at a specific site, employer, or region.

 2. Match Messages to Member Needs